Unsound Inferences Make Proofs Shorter: Non-Elementary Speed-Up

+Here, recall that, as per our conventions, the syntax of first-order logic includes separate symbols for free and bound variables.

-\begin{proposition} $\calcb$ simulates $\lkqs$ exponentially, i.e., every $\lkqs$-provable sequent is $\calcb$-provable and there is an exponential function that bounds the length of the least cut-free $\calcb$-proof of a $\calcb$-provable sequent in terms of its least cut-free $\lkqs$-proof. \end{proposition} \proof Let $\pi$ be a cut-free $\lkqs$-proof of size $n$.
+\begin{proposition} Cut-free $\calcb$ simulates cut-free $\lkqs$ double-exponentially, i.e., every $\lkqs$-provable sequent is $\calcb$-provable and there is a double exponential function that bounds the length of the least cut-free $\calcb$-proof of a $\calcb$-provable sequent in terms of its least cut-free $\lkqs$-proof. \end{proposition} \proof Let $\pi$ be a cut-free $\lkqs$-proof of size $n$.
 We transform it into a cut-free $\calcb$-proof.
 Assume by induction that there is only one application of a quantifier shift and this is the last inference.
 We proceed by cases.
 For simplicity, we assume $\kappa$ does not change the polarity of the quantifiers.
 We also assume $\lhd$ is $\to$; the other connectives are treated similarly. \\

 \textsc{Case I.} The last inference is:

 so that the proof has the following structure: